 Add a Cart Abandonment Solution

-The fact that 70% of all carts are abandoned should move every eCommerce store owner to action.
+The fact that 70% of all carts are abandoned should move every ecommerce store owner to action.
 That represents an enormous amount of untapped sales to reclaim.
 There are plenty of reasons people abandon their shopping carts.
 Most of these pain points are solvable problems.

-While there’s little to guard against unforeseen issues like website crashes or a declined credit cards, you can fix an overly complicated checkout process or too few payment methods.
+While there’s little to guard against unforeseen issues like website crashes or declined credit cards, you can fix an overly complicated checkout process or too few payment methods.
 Here are some resources: